AnantaBalaji/RetroSphere/README.md

 For **6DoF Tracking of the Retroreflective stylus**, Flash the Firmware in 6DoF tracking firmware/6dof_tracker.ino.

+# Unity Demo applications

+For running our Unity applications, please download our Unity demos as unity apps/unity_app_object_manipulation.zip.
+For more details on running our Unity Demos, please refer to the readme.md inside unity apps folder.
 ## References

 If you use RetroSphere in your research, please reference it as: